arnisoph/saltstack-opennebula-formula/README.rst

 Additional resources
 ====================

 * Big thanks to the great work of the guys behind https://github.com/epost-dev/opennebula-puppet-module!
-They built are very nice looking module for Puppet.
+They built a very nice looking module for Puppet.

 Formula Dependencies
 ====================